Leeds Federated Housing Association

-Leeds Federated Housing Association was formed in 1974 by a number of smaller associations coming together to form a 'federation', for the benefit of the community.
+Leeds Federated Housing Association was formed in 1974 and registered in 1975 by a number of smaller associations coming together to form a 'federation', for the benefit of the community.
 The idea was that by working together they could achieve more than as separate organisations.
-That philosophy has prevailed throughout Leeds Fed's history, with partnerships and joint working arrangements being a common feature of its work over the years.
+That philosophy has prevailed throughout Leeds Federated's history, with partnerships and joint working arrangements being a common feature of its work over the years.